ADVANCING EQUITY AND INNOVATION IN HIGHER EDUCATION

 Cathy N. Davidson

-Cathy N. Davidson is Distinguished Professor of English and in the MA in Digital Humanities and MS in Data Analysis and Visualization at the Graduate Center, CUNY.
-She is Founding Director of the Futures Initiative, a program dedicated to advancing equity and innovation in higher education, as well as Senior Advisor to the CUNY Chancellor on Transformation.
+Cathy N. Davidson is Distinguished Professor of English, Digital Humanities, and Data Analysis and Visualization at the Graduate Center, CUNY.
+She is the Founder and Faculty Co-Director of the Futures Initiative as well as Senior Advisor to the CUNY Chancellor on Transformation.
 She is also the R. F. DeVarney Professor Emerita of Interdisciplinary Studies at Duke University where she served as Duke’s (and the nation’s) first Vice Provost for Interdisciplinary Studies.

 Davidson cofounded and codirects HASTAC (“Haystack”), Humanities, Arts, Science and Technology Alliance and Collaboratory, the world’s first and oldest academic social network (2002-present), with nearly 18,000 members.
 She served on the Board of Directors of Mozilla (2012-2018) and on the National Council of the Humanities as an appointee of President Barack Obama (2011-2017).
 She co-directed the Digital Media and Learning Competitions sponsored by the John D. and Catherine T. MacArthur Foundation (2006-2017).
 She is co-recipient of the 2012 Educator of the Year Award from the World Technology Network and the 2016 recipient of the Ernest J. Boyer Award for Significant Contributions to Higher Education.